christiansmith/OAuth2Server/README.md

 # OAuth2Server

+## STATUS

+Work on this project has moved to a new repository.
+Please see [Anvil Connect](https://github.com/christiansmith/anvil-connect).

 ## Project Goals

 Most OAuth-related packages provide middleware or toolkits for implementing an authorization server.
 This project aims to deliver a complete, standalone, ready-to-deploy authorization server that can be incorporated out-of-the-box into a distributed architecture, along with a collection of SDKs for using it within client apps and API services.
 This won't be right for everyone, so it's great to have options like [nightworld](https://github.com/nightworld)'s [node-oauth2-server](https://npmjs.org/package/node-oauth2-server) and [jaredhanson](https://github.com/jaredhanson)'s [oauth2orize](https://github.com/jaredhanson/oauth2orize).